Pan (Hamsun novel): Plot

+Epilogue

+An epilogue titled “Glahn’s Death” shifts perspective to a letter written by an unnamed man who claims to have been Glahn’s hunting and travel partner for a time after he left Norway.
+The man says he is withholding details of locations so that no one can trace the story he describes.
+The man’s letter mocks the family who has been publicly advertising a search for information about Glahn’s whereabouts.
+He bitterly explains that he hates Glahn and gives some anecdotes apparently laced with jealousy and psychological denial.
+Glahn also successfully courts a woman, Maggie, who the man had attempted to court.
+Glahn repeatedly says that he hopes the man’s hunting shot might one day miss and hit Glahn in the throat.
+Glahn cheerfully moves in front of the man’s line of fire multiple times and pesters him about keeping his gun loaded at all times, for the apparent purpose of killing him.
+During a hunt, Glahn shoots a bullet past the man’s head, but the man recognizes he intentionally missed to provoke him.
+They have a brief confrontation in which a Glahn calls him a coward, and the man kills Glahn.
+The man again ridicules the family who has been searching for Glahn, and gloats that the murder was officially recorded as an accident.

-Symbolism
+Themes and Symbolism

 The changing seasons are reflected in the plot: Edvarda and Glahn fall in love in spring; make love in the summer; and end their relationship in the autumn.

 The contradicting symbols of culture and nature are important in the novel: Glahn belongs to nature, while Edvarda belongs to culture.

-Much of what happens between Glahn and Edvarda is foreshadowed when Glahn dreams of two lovers.
+Much of what happens between Glahn and Edvarda is foreshadowed when Glahn dreams of two mythological lovers.
 The lovers' conversations also foretell the future.

-Epilogue

-The Epilogue: Glahn's Death is told from another person's perspective.
-In the main narrative of the book, which is told in first person by Glahn, he sees himself as awkward and unattractive.
+In the main narrative of the book, told in first person by Glahn, he sees himself as awkward and unattractive.
 The Epilogue shows that is not the case, instead from an outsider's viewpoint Glahn is beautiful, talented and desired.
-Glahn has left Nordland and moved to India to be alone in the forest and to hunt, but he is suicidal because of his lost love, and when he can not bear it any longer he provokes the narrator of the Epilogue into shooting him.